APSAGradHack/APSAGradHack.github.io/_pages/resourcesfordepartments.md

 author_profile: true
 ---

-## Ideas for Making Your Department More Inclusive
+## Making Your Department More Inclusive

 Here is a compilation of ideas to implement in your department to make the environment more inclusive.
 The list is inspired by activities and actions some departments are already taking.
 Contact us if you have any more suggestions.